razroo/angular-content/architecture/custom-web-components/custom-web-components.md

 Every framework will have a specific schema towards it's web application.
 Custom Web Elements are outside of the regular schema of every framework.
-So you will have to use the framework's prefered method of \"taking a chill pill\".
+So you will have to use the framework's prefered method of "taking a chill pill".
 I.e. saying the schema for custom web elements is cool, and should not be errored out.

 ### Actually Using Element